 Imposter syndrome is the the most common issue facing my clients.
 Perfectionism and zero tolerance for errors is the perfect breeding ground for imposter syndrome and lack of confidence.
 Anxiety that you are not good enough can totally undermine your wellbeing and hold you back from performing at your best.
 To help build confidence and banishing imposter syndrome we will work on developing a growth mindset, turning towards curiosity and learning to sit in the tension of uncertainty.
 Ready to learn how to fly?
 Book Now

 Unsure of which specialty to pursue?
 Thinking of changing training programs?
 Considering non-clinical pathways?
 Preparing for retirement?
 Looking for something different – but you don’t know what?

 Making critical career decisions can be nerve wracking.
 There are high stakes involved and worrying about this can keep you up at night.
 If you are going round in circles then coaching can be a great way to build new insights into yourself which is the foundation for making helpful decision.
 We will work on building self-awareness about your personality, strengths, values and what type of life is most meaningful and important to you…and more.
 Up for an adventure?
 Book Now

 Coaching is NOT therapy

 Coaching is a professional development activity.
 As such coaching and therapy differ often in their focus and the translation of evidence into different contexts for different purposes.
 The general focus of coaching is promoting growth and skill development so you can reach your goals.
 This process can help reduce stress anxiety and depression and boost wellbeing.
-The general focus of therapy (of whatever form) is around helping you resolve mental health symptoms through working within (intrapsychic).
+The general focus of therapy (of whatever form) is around helping you resolve mental health symptoms.